 It is often the case that we want to prove the strong positivity of the covariance of two random variables.
-The result in \cite[Chapter~1]{Thorisson:2000uo} states that two non-negatively correlated random variables have a non-negative covariance.
-This result is also known as the Chebyshev's sum inequality \cite[Theorem~43, Theorem~236]{hardy1952inequalities}.
-In the following theorem, we extend the Chebyshev's sum inequality to derive tighter bound and show the strict positivity of the covariance of two non-negatively correlated random variables.
+According to \cite[Chapter~1]{Thorisson:2000uo}, two non-negatively correlated random variables have a non-negative covariance.
+This result is also known as the Chebyshev sum inequality \cite[Theorem~43, Theorem~236]{hardy1952inequalities}.
+In the following theorem, we extend the Chebyshev sum inequality to derive a tighter bound and show the strict positivity of the covariance of two non-negatively correlated random variables.